Hazelfire/pedant/README.md

   This is a block comment
 */
 ```

+As of now, .ped files must end with a newline, POSIX-style.

 # Dimensional Analysis in Pedant
 A dimensional checker runs over pedant to ensure that there are no dimensional